Chapmanslade Voice of the Village

 Not all initiatives take place as a direct result of, or even in connection with, the Parish Plan or Village Voice.
 It is hoped that individuals will be inspired by the work of the Steering Group and other volunteers and embrace their own initiatives.

-A List of Initiatives can be found on the website.
-The list is not comprehensive.
+See a List of Initiatives.
+The list is not intended to be comprehensive.

 REFERENCE MATERIALS / LINKS